UummProject/uumm-prototype/README.md

 [Greek alphabet](https://en.wikipedia.org/wiki/Greek_alphabet) is a good source of inspiration.
 Would be nice that on top of being a good looking character and had some meaning.

+### User interface
+Not a focus on the current stage, but a vital element after the core/contract is solid.

+### Privacy
+I have no solid opinion on how private data should be.
+Opinions are welcomed.
+Current apporach assumes no privacy.

 ##Other stuff

 #### Project name